How to Choose Wardrobe for Actor Headshots in NYC?

 A better place to start is with casting.

-Think about the roles you’re closest to booking right now.
+Think about the roles you’re closest to booking right now on the shows that are filming here in New York (or whatever market you’re in, really).
 Not every possible character you could ever play.
 Just the worlds where casting can most easily imagine you today.

 In New York, that might include areas like: